atbcb/ICTTestingBaseline/docs/01Keyboard.md

 ### Test Results
 If any of the above checks fail, then Baseline Requirement 1 fails.

-Test Procedure for SC 2.1.2 No Keyboard Trap
+Test Procedure for No Keyboard Trap
 --------------------------------------------
 ### Identify Content
 Components that receive keyboard focus.